What is the appropriate address field setting?

 Is there a file size limit when uploading files to S3?

 S3 requires any file over 5 GB to be uploaded using multi-part uploading.
-Currently, this is supported in Transmit 5, Transmit for iOS, and Coda for iOS.
-We hope to add this to Coda 2 in the future as well.
+Currently, this is supported in Transmit 5, Transmit for iOS, Coda 2, and Code Editor.

 Is Amazon Glacier supported?